flexera-public/policy_engine_training/09_relational_data/README.md

   })
 ```

-When using \_.filter, \_.find, etc. and returning a non-boolean value, the value is considered true if it is not "falsy" e.g. if it's not null, undefined, 0, etc. As a result, the above code should filter down to just those policy templates that had a corresponding lesson in the `ds_policy_lesson_list` list.
+When using \_.filter, \_.find, etc. and returning a non-boolean value, the value is considered true if it is not falsy e.g. if it's not null, undefined, 0, etc. As a result, the above code should filter down to just those policy templates that had a corresponding lesson in the "ds_policy_lesson_list" datasource.

 Your completed script should look like this: